IBM/opensource-ai-workshop/docs/lab-3/mac_metal.md

 ---
-title: Getting Started with Mac Metal
+title: Getting Started with InstructLab
-description: Steps to get ilab working on a Mac M Machine
+description: Steps to get ilab working on a Mac
 logo: images/ilab_dog.png
 ---

-# Getting Started Mac Metal
+# Getting Started with InstructLab

+Now that we have a working VSCode instance working with the granite model, lets talk about more things you can do with an Open Source AI system.
+This is where the [InstructLab](https://instructlab.ai/) project comes into play.

+Now that we've used the foundation model from upstream, lets add some knowledge to our model that we want it to have.

 !!! warning
     If you are running on Windows, you should use WSL2 for this, but it _is unsupported_ but we will do our best to get you success if you run into any problems.